admlcldo/cartpole/README.md

 The neural network is built using TensorFlow.

+Repository contains a jupyter notebook and a regular python script of the same code.

 The training algorithm is very simple:
 1) play a batch of episodes
 2) take all episodes which performed better than some threshold value